Byron0x7D2/SYSPRO/ASS1/README.md

  - If the father has no child process, we do nothing.
 This means, that if you were about to type a command, you can still continue to do it.
  - If the father has a child process active, we catch the signal and pass it to the child whose pid we have kept.
+ - Up to one stopped process at a time can be resumed with fg.
+ - After the interrupt the shell throws a new prompt or continues execution.

 ### **g) History support**

 Like the aliases, we also have created an ADT to keep the history.
 It started as an array but ended up being a list, tho we decided not to change the name since it's a black box, who cares how it is impomplemented.
 For the history we keep the 20 most recent commands excluding the myhistory commands.
 Each time we read a character we save it to the ADT.
 If during reading we enclunter a new line, we move to the next slot in history.
 Calling history without args, prints the last 20 commands during this or previus exicutions.
 If it is followed by a number it immediately executes the command.

+## More details in the comments of the code.